edgexfoundry/edgex-docs/getting-started/Ch-GettingStartedGoDevelopers.rst

 ========================
 EdgeX Foundry in Go Land
 ========================
 IDEs offer many code editing conveniences.
 Go Land was specifically built to edit and work with Go code.
-So if you are doing any significant code work with the EdgeX Go microservices, you will likely find it conveniet to edit, build, run, test, etc. from GoLand.
+So if you are doing any significant code work with the EdgeX Go microservices, you will likely find it convenient to edit, build, run, test, etc. from GoLand.

 **Import the Project**